qwerfd2/pianista-server/README.md

 Prestige related function (IAP, time accumulation/decrement, item daily provision), since it is either unlocked by default on full unlock mode or off.

-Certain PostBox rewards (patterns, debug, music points), since they are either have no use or is unlocked by default.
+Certain PostBox rewards (debug and music points), since they have no use.

 Apple login, since there's no way to get the tokens.